Skip to content

 Built-in skills๐Ÿ”—

-Maia has access to built-in skills that are designed to help with common tasks and use cases in the Data Productivity Cloud.
+Maia AI Agents have access to built-in skills that are designed to help with common tasks and use cases in Maia.
 These built-in skills cannot be edited.
-The table below lists the built-in skills that Maia can use to respond to your prompts.
+The table below lists the built-in skills that Maia AI Agents can use to respond to your prompts.

 Built-in skill Used for